 The Poetry Hub was founded in 2017 to encourage the development of poetry at the University of Hertfordshire and beyond.
 It is co-ordinated by Wayne Holloway-Smith.

-Jane Yeh and Mark Waldron are the new Poetry Fellows.
-Jane and Mark are available to work with anyone who is trying to develop their poetic work.
+Rachel Long, Mark Waldron and Jane Yeh are the new Poetry Fellows.
+They are available to work with anyone who is trying to develop their poetic work.

 Jane Yeh’s first collection of poems, Marabou, was shortlisted for the Whitbread, Forward, and Aldeburgh poetry prizes.
 She was named a Next Generation poet by the Poetry Book Society in 2014 for her second collection, The Ninjas.
 She has been a judge for the National Poetry Competition and the Troubadour International Poetry Prize, and is a Lecturer in Creative Writing at the Open University.

-The University of Hertfordshire Poetry Hub is pleased to announce its inaugural Single Poem Prize as part of its commitment to the promotion of contemporary poetics.
-Find out more about the Poetry competition, including details of how to enter.
+The University of Hertfordshire Poetry Hub recently launched the Single Poem Prize as part of its commitment to the promotion of contemporary poetics.
+Find out more about the Poetry competition and the winning entries.